Please ensure Javascript is enabled for purposes of website accessibility

 [text_ad]

 Things have been good and maybe too good.
 It might be a good time to get nervous.
-Like that 93-year-old who everybody quotes says, “Be greedy when others are fearful, and fearful when others are greedy.”
-Hopefully, the good times can continue.
-And they probably will.
-But exuberant markets don’t last forever.
-It’s prudent to at least prepare for some downside and ways to potentially exploit it.
+Like that 94-year-old who everybody quotes says, “Be greedy when others are fearful, and fearful when others are greedy.”

 And there are risks out there.

 The S&P 500 crashed 30% in record time at the onset of the pandemic in 2020.
 There was also a bear market in 2022 during which the S&P fell over 20% and the Nasdaq plunged well over 30%.
 Of course, most stocks were down a lot more than the indexes.
-Sure, you could have just hung in there and stayed invested and been fine.
-But you could have been a lot better than fine.
-If you picked up some of the very best stocks at fire sale prices you could have gotten amazing returns.

 The calm of a good market is the best time to plot a down-market strategy.

 Unfortunately, buying market dips isn’t nearly as easy as it may seem.
 Sure, the market has clearly demonstrated an upward bias over time.
 Buying the dips makes perfect sense intellectually.
-You’d get it right on test.
-But during a real market selloff, few people are interested in buying.
+You’d get it right on the test.
+But during a real market sell-off, few people are interested in buying.
 I’m guilty of that fear myself.

 We have an instinct to avoid danger.
 When the market is crashing, we don’t want to go anywhere near it.
 Like with an earthquake, there’s always the fear that this crash is “the big one.”
 We tell ourselves that we will wait until the market finishes falling and then consider buying something.
 The problem is that we only know the market is done falling after the fact.
 And by then, it has rebounded, and much of the opportunity for big gains is gone.

-How Good ‘til Canceled Orders Can Help You Buy the Dip
+How Good ‘Til Canceled Orders Can Help You Buy the Dip

 Preparation is the remedy.
 Instead of relying on overcoming our natural emotions in the heat of the moment, we can calmly plan for a market drop ahead of time, safely away from the tumult of the moment.
-Specifically, you can target great stocks, that you would love to own but are always too expensive, at bargain basement prices that may only be hit in the market overreactions during irrational selling.
+Specifically, you can target great stocks that you would love to own but are always too expensive, at bargain basement prices that may only be hit in the market overreactions during irrational selling.
 You can do this with a good ‘til canceled (GTC) order.

 The world is a crazy place.
 It may be going to Hell in a handbag.
 You can’t fix that.
 But big profits can be very therapeutic.